 Human food

-Bettas can be fed with human foods, but that’s only if it’s tailored to their specific needs.
+Bettas can be fed with human foods only if they are tailored to their specific needs.

-This, however, doesn’t mean they can survive solely on a diet designed for people.
+This, however, doesn’t mean they can survive solely on a diet designed for humans.

 Their diets should be kept as close to their naturally developed habits as possible to avoid upsetting their delicate digestive systems.